mshafer1/acme-dns-host/README.md

 # mTLS Nginx ACME DNS

 This provides an ACME DNS (Automatic Certificate Management Environment) server setup that requires [mutual TLS (mTLS)](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) for API access.

+# ⚠️ UPDATE ⚠️
+I did all this work, built this (and supporting infrastructure - including a Linode StackScript to deploy it) and then found out that the tunnel proxy I was planning to put in front of this (CloudFlare 0 Trust) doesn't support a "bring your own mTLS".

+I can leverage their mTLS setup (which I didn't know about when I started this), but the tunnel strips off the client cert.
+I'm not sure what that means about the future of this project.
+For now, I'm going to go setup a simpler install that just uses CloudFlare's mTLS and proxies to my server (running joohoi/acme-dns directly).

+&nbsp;

 # Why?